 The first of our ‘Rs’ refers to ‘Reduce’.
 The government is putting pressure on businesses to eliminate certain types of single use plastic.
 Consumers also want businesses to take responsibility for the waste they are producing.

-The UK has now banned the use of plastic straws, stirrers and cotton buds.
+The Plastic Packaging Tax came into force on the 1st of April 2022.
+It aims to reduce the amount of single use plastic that ends up in the waste stream and increase our use of recycled plastic.
+The government has also banned the use of plastic straws, stirrers and cotton buds.
 On the 3rd of July 2021 the EU banned numerous single-use plastic products.
 These are items that have reusable alternatives.
 The list of items banned includes plastic cotton buds, cutlery, plates, straws, stirrers, balloon sticks and some polystyrene products.
 There are also obligations regarding other plastic products to reduce, improve labelling requirements and extend producer responsibility schemes.

 To reduce your waste, think carefully about your supply chain.
 Can you order raw materials in returnable packaging?
 Can you reduce the amount of packaging you are using?
 If you include a flyer with each package, swap this for an electronic version by creating a monthly e-newsletter.
 Reducing waste is also important in the office environment.
 Opt for refillable cleaning products.
 Supply employees with reusable water bottles and install refillable water stations to discourage single use water bottles.
 To help you reduce your reliance on single use plastic you can apply to become a Plastic Free Champion through Surfers Against Sewage.